StadGent/fractal_styleguide_gent-base/components/31-molecules/table-of-contents/README.md

 ### General

 The table of contents component is a list of anchor links.
-Each anchor link points to a section withing the web page.
+Each anchor link points to a section within the web page.
 The sections typically have a clear title (typically h2 headings).
 The titles of the sections are used as the link text for the anchor links.

 ### Responsive behavior